 When we think of court reporters today, we think of them as an indispensable part of the legal system known for their skillful transcription of courtroom proceedings.
 We also think of them as technologically astute and adept at capturing and recording verbal and non-verbal courtroom communication.

 The history of court reporting and shorthand goes back much further than one might think, however.
 Let’s take a brief look at the evolution of shorthand reporting beginning in the ancient Roman times.
+If you believe that you are the victim of wrongful termination due to a reason such as prejudice against sexual orientation, age, race, pregnancy, or religion, or as retaliation against whistleblowing for sexual harassment, you should seek an employment attorney to file a wrongful termination lawsuit immediately.
+Contact a Wrongful Termination Lawyer now.

 The Origin of Shorthand